Project settings

 App store compliance

 Both Google and Apple introduced requirements to ensure that apps that are directed at children and serve ads are safe to use.
-If you serve ads in your app and wish to participate in Google’s Designed for Families program or the Apple Kids Category, you must set your age limits filter to Do not show ads rated 13+ or stricter.
+If you serve ads in your app and want to participate in Google’s Designed for Families program or the Apple Kids Category, you must set your age limits filter to Do not show ads rated 13+ or stricter.
 Selecting one of these programs in your project settings will automatically configure the age designation setting to This app is directed to children under the age of 13, and set your age limits filter to Do not show ads rated 13+ or stricter.
-For more information on age rated content, see documentation on moderation.

 Skipping rewarded ads

 Compliance with kid-friendly programs requires that all monetized (rewarded) ads can be dismissed after 5 seconds.
-Please note that Rewarded Ad Units are not skippable by default.
-For information on changing this setting, see documentation on Ad Unit settings.
+Note that Rewarded Ad Units are not skippable by default.
+For information on changing this setting, refer to Ad Unit settings.

 Acquire optimization

 For publishers that also advertise with Unity, allowing Unity to collect revenue-optimizing data can increase Unified Auction campaign performance.
-Enabling this setting allows Unity to collect session data that enhances your Acquire campaigns, to better define the value of new users in your game and similar users from other games in Unity’s network.
+Enabling this setting allows Unity to collect session data that enhances your User Acquisition campaigns, to better define the value of new users in your project and similar users from other projects in Unity’s network.

-To do so, ensure that your project has the Ads SDK installed, and an active Acquire campaign.
-Select CURRENT PROJECT > Settings from the secondary navigation menu, then scroll to Acquire Optimization and enable the setting for each platform.
+To do so, ensure that your project has the Ads SDK installed, and an active User Acquisition campaign.
+Select CURRENT PROJECT > Settings from the secondary navigation menu, then go to Acquire Optimization and enable the setting for each platform.

-- On the App Store Connect page, click My Apps.
-If you don't have an app, click the + button to create a new app.
+3. On the App Store Connect page, select My Apps.
+If you do not have an app, select + to create a new app.

 For more information, reach out to your Unity representative.